 - Previous reports to Executive have outlined the scale of the financial challenge as a result of the COVID-19 pandemic and the level of additional expenditure incurred.
-There was also a substantial reduction in income from fees and charges during the first quarter of the year.
+There was also a substantial reduction in income from fees and charges during the first quarter of the year, and forecasts for the remainder of the year remain below budgeted levels.
 Whilst the impact of the pandemic is being felt across all Council services the following paragraphs highlight the main issues. - The Waste Collection service continued to provide a grey bin and recycling service throughout the lockdown period and the green bin was reintroduced in May 2020 (a month behind original plans).
 There was a need to employ additional staff across the first quarter of the year as staff were unavailable due to quarantining, shielding and greater numbers were required in order to provide the service within social distancing guidelines.
 The service also required significantly higher levels of PPE in order to provide the service safely.
 In order to complete rounds in the first months it also proved necessary to collect more recycling as comingled which has a greater cost to process as well as impacting income levels.
 As well as the extra cost of providing suitable PPE for our own front line staff, the Council also incurred some costs on the provision of PPE for staff working in private care homes. - In addition to the Government grants we have distributed, the council has provided further funding totalling £1.2m to help micro businesses that were not eligible for the national scheme.
 A micro grants scheme has helped 1,122 local businesses with grants of up to £1,000 to enable them to adapt in light of the COVID-19 lockdown.
 In addition, the Federation of Small Businesses has been funded to provide one year's membership for over 500 of York's micro businesses, enabling them to access free support and advice, and to benefit from membership of the FSB network. - The closure of markets, attractions and visitor accommodation has had an impact on the financial position of Make It York as income levels are below those forecast.
-The Christmas Market, if it still goes ahead, will also be slightly smaller than usual to ensure social distancing is also likely to impact Make It York's financial position.
-The council is awaiting further information as to how these shortfalls can be contained within Make it York or whether the council will need
+The decision to cancel the Christmas Market also strongly impacts on Make It York's trading position.
+It is currently planned that following a report to Shareholder